Going True Green

 Bill Lauto

-Environmental Science and Energy Consultant
+Environmental Science, International Sustainability and Energy Consultant

 Bill Lauto, Environmentalist, Energy Consultant

 Bill Lauto came on the scene in 1981 to present facts and teach details about how we can save our environment without making sacrifices.
 He demonstrated how correctly implementing the technology we already obtained in 1981, allowed us to save Money, Energy and Earth.
-He voice was one among the few who taught green facts long before anyone else talked about Going Green.
+His voice was one among the few who taught green facts long before anyone else talked about sustainability.

 Bill Lauto's Credentials

 By 1994 the Internet was being explored as a tool to provide energy saving information to all of America by Mr. Lauto.
 Having the foresight, he first launched the Light Bulb HotLine web site off of the company's Domain in 1996.
-Then in April of 2001, EnergyHotwire.com became a resource.
+Then in April of 2001, EnergyHotwire became a resource.
 Today,

 View my profile on LinkedIn